 3. Choosing to be homeless.
 Some people decide that instead of spending money on rent or a mortgage they will choose to be homeless.
 Some live in their cars, traveling around for a fraction of the price of paying rent.
 Couchsurfing and crashing in abandoned buildings are other ways people choose to be homeless to avoid rent.

 4. DIY medicine.
-There are a lot of people who find their own ways to deal with their medical issues instead of paying to go to a dentist.
+There are a lot of people who find their own ways to deal with their medical issues instead of paying to go to a doctor.
 It’s one thing to make homemade remedies to naturally cure your basic ailments (for example, ginger root cures nausea).
-It’s another thing to do DIY dentistry or DIY surgery.
-Some people also do DIY veterinary practices on their pets.
+It’s another thing to do DIY dentistry or DIY surgery, in these cases you do need to find someone like Dr Poria Edalat who can help you out with your dentistry issues.

 5. Recycling your pets’ fur.
 Speaking of pets, don’t let all that fur they shed go to waste.
 Use it!
 It can be used to keep deer away from your garden.
 It can be used as stuffing for homemade pillows and small toys.
 It can even be turned into yarn and made into clothing.